 Ringworm is a fungus that causes itchy, scaly ring-shaped skin infections.
 Common in cats, ringworm is highly contagious and easily spread among animals and humans.
 Ringworm infections are most likely to occur on body parts that are often sweaty, such as the groin and feet.
 One home remedy that has been found helpful in treating ringworm infections is the topical application of apple cider vinegar.

 Apple cider vinegar is used in many applications as a home remedy due to its natural anti-fungal properties.
-Many people suffering from ringworm infections apply apple cider vinegar topically to the affected area, using a cotton ball, several times a day.
+Many people with ringworm infections apply apple cider vinegar topically to the affected area, using a cotton ball, several times a day.
 According to the Grupocompostela Health University website, treating ringworm with apple cider vinegar can eliminate the fungal infection.

 Applying apple cider vinegar to a ringworm infection may cause a slight stinging sensation at first.
 After repeated applications, topically applied apple cider vinegar will relieve any itching associated with a fungal infection.
 As the apple cider vinegar kills off skin fungus, the peeling and flaking skin caused by the infection will lessen and eventually disappear.